barsoom/content_translator/README.md

 ### More

+- [ ] Prevent ":" in either "identifier" or "name" as that would cause problems with TranslationKey
+- [ ] Add step to readme for removing the default postgres DB so you won't think it might be used
 - [ ] Refactor WtiTranslationApi.
 The request parts could probably live elsewhere.
 - [ ] Screenshots of WTI in readme, diff handling, etc
 - [ ] Show app status on internal dashboard